 Direct Access Dental Hygiene Appointments

-Due to changes in legislation, you are now able to book an appointment directly with one of our hygienists without having to see a dentist first.
+Due to changes in legislation, you are now able to book an appointment directly with one of our hygienists in London without having to see a dentist first.
 Please remember, however, that seeing one of our hygienists is not a substitute for a regular dentist check-up.

 What is dental hygiene and why is it important?